-In this week’s blog, we discuss why the decision to accept card payments has already been made by vast amounts of businesses, small and large, with increasing amounts of different forms of businesses branching out and doing so all the time.
-For those that haven’t, many reasons to think about accepting cards exist.
+In this week’s blog, we discuss the card payments advantages and the decision to accept card payments has already been made by vast amounts of businesses, small and large, with increasing amounts of different forms of businesses branching out and doing so all the time.

 When looking at the benefits to business that stem from accepting card payments, it is important to look at national statistics and trends.